openebs/dynamic-localpv-provisioner/README.md

 ## Overview

 Kubernetes Local persistent volumes allows users to access local storage through the standard PVC interface in a simple and portable way.
 The PV contains node affinity information that the system uses to schedule pods to the correct nodes.

-OpenEBS Dynamic Local PVs extends the capabilities provided by the Kubernetes Local PV by making use of the OpenEBS Node Storage Disk Manager (NDM), the significant differences include:
-- Users need not pre-format and mount the devices in the node.
-- Supports Dynamic Local PVs - where the devices can be used by CAS solutions and also by applications.
-CAS solutions typically directly access a device.
-  OpenEBS Local PV ease the management of storage devices to be used between CAS solutions (direct access) and applications (via PV), by making use of BlockDeviceClaims supported by OpenEBS NDM.
+Features:

 - Supports using hostpath as well for provisioning a Local PV.
 In fact in some cases, the Kubernetes nodes may have limited number of storage devices attached to the node and hostpath based Local PVs offer efficient management